rohan-dhar/pixelarity/README.md

-<h1>iEdit.</h1>
+<h1>Pixelarity.</h1>

 <p>
-iEdit is a JavaScript library which allows you to add an image cropping and modifying interface to your website.
-You no longer need to create advanced image processing scripts in WebGL; all you need to do is provide iEdit with the image files and deal with the image modified by the user.
-No need to make your own interface or hassle around with aspect ratios, resolutions and file types; iEdit has you covered.
+Pixelarity is a JavaScript library which allows you to add an image cropping and modifying interface to your website.
+You no longer need to create advanced image processing scripts in WebGL; all you need to do is provide pixelarity with the image files and deal with the image modified by the user.
+No need to make your own interface or hassle around with aspect ratios, resolutions and file types; pixelarity has you covered.
 Just include the script and the style files and call the functions.
 That is it.
 </p>

 <h2>Usage</h2>
-To use iEdit, just include iEdit's script file and the style file. <b>jQuery</b> is the only dependancy and must included as well.
+To use pixelarity, just include pixelarity's script file and the style file. <b>jQuery</b> is the only dependancy and must included as well.

 <h3>API</h3>

 <ul>
 <li>
-<h4><code>iEdit.open()</code></h4>
+<h4><code>pixelarity.open()</code></h4>
 Opens the image editor with the provided image object.
 The image modified by the user it supplied to the callback as a DataURI.
-Additional settings are supplied as parameters to <code>iEdit.open()</code>.
+Additional settings are supplied as parameters to <code>pixelarity.open()</code>.

 <h3>Syntax and Parameter</h3>
-<code>iEdit.open(imageObject, square, callback, imageType, imageQuality)</code>
+<code>pixelarity.open(imageObject, square, callback, imageType, imageQuality)</code>
 <ul>
 <li>
 <b><code>imageObject</code></b><br>